PacktPublishing/Node-Cookbook-3rd-Ed/02-Writing-Modules/content.md

 ### See also

-* TODO LATER
+* *Scaffolding a module* in this chapter
+* *Writing module code* in this chapter
+* *Publishing a module* in this chapter

 ## Writing module code

+Now it's time to engage in actual implementation details.

+In this recipe we're going to write some code for our `hsl-to-hex` module.

-### Getting Ready
+### Getting ready

 Let's ensure that we have a folder called `hsl-to-hex`, with a `package.json` file in it.
 The `package.json` file should contain `hsl-to-rgb-for-reals` as a dependency.
 If there isn't a `node_modules` folder, we need to make sure we run `npm install` from the command line with the working directory set to the `hsl-to-hex` directories path.

-To get started let's create a file called `index.js in the `hsl-to-hex` folder, then open it in our favourite text editor.
+To get started let's create a file called `index.js in the `hsl-to-hex` folder, then open it in our favorite text editor.

 ### How to do it